henrik/remit/README.md

 To reload clients automatically when you deploy to Heroku, change the version number in `config/application.rb`.

-If you've set up a Heroku deploy webhook per the instructions above, it will be called after deploy and generate a Pusher WebSocket message with the new version number.
+If you've set up a Heroku deploy webhook per the instructions above, it will be called after deploy and generate a [MessageBus](https://github.com/SamSaffron/message_bus) message with the new version number.
 That message causes clients to reload if they're running a different version.

 ### Import reviewed state from Hubreview